 This system offers a reasonable deal to self-narrators… individual autonomy is fine as long as the system can still tell you what kind of world you are being autonomous in.
 Authority focuses on authorizing things and points of view that citizens are free to autonomously believe in.
 No restrictions are placed on self-directed eyelid-scrinching while assuming ritual postures or on any conscious thought while doing so.
 To any victim of a police state, that must seem like unmitigated freedom.

-Anyone with these aspirations belongs to Group C and their aspiration is for a Type C society where the world is as self-directed as we are.
+Anyone with these aspirations belongs to the Type C group and their aspiration is for a Type C society where the world is as self-directed as we are.
 But first, Type C aspirants should pause and be grateful to live in a Type B society from which to have such aspirations.
 If we tear at society too ferociously, it could revert to Type A. We must strive to nurture some things that are philosophically uncomfortable.
 Compromise?
-No, accommodation of those who are truly disadvantaged in the modern world and as a result, are its greatest threat.
+No, accommodation of those who are truly disadvantaged in the modern Type B world and as a result, are its greatest threat.

 Type B societies are losing their problem narrators to Type A causes and organizations.
 That could be stemmed if our educational system recognized, examined and tested narrative perception with the same fervor as testing math comprehension.
 Students at risk of full submission to an authoritarian cause could be identified.
 Educational systems that emphasized recital and rote memorization over critical thinking skills would have to be reformed.
 No student in a Type B society should be denied the Right of Self-Narration (as it should be enshrined) and demonstrable narrative ability should be a requirement of elected office or any teaching position.
 It already is for lawyers, doctors and professors.
 Those have always been elite roles in society.

-Forget about genetics or intelligence or betterness… this is a fight over the yardstick of narrative perception.
+Forget about genetics or intelligence or betterness… this is a fight over the yardstick of narrative perception (also called The Malarkey Scale).
 There are no races or cultures that are more ready for the full yardstick than others.
 We have all been ready for it for a long time.
 It comes on its own in modern life and only active suppression can stop it.
 We need to counter that suppression anywhere we find it including our own neighborhoods.

 There is a simple question one can ask that puts the core issue of the contest in plain sight.
 Think about the future.
 Do you see the End of Time?
 Do you see a time when either we have put things right or the Great Authority Itself comes and puts things right and then time stops?
 Is that the far edge of the future?
 Or have you looked past the end of time and seen what the future looks like to the rest of the universe?
 Does perfection play any role in making the universe stop?
 Is it time for an end to the end of time?